GoogleChrome/developer.chrome.com/site/en/docs/webstore/payments-iap/index.md

 In order to use the Chrome Web Store API to handle in-app purchases, you'll need to create a [Google Payments Merchant account][16].

-Once you’ve created the Merchant account, it will be automatically associated with your Chrome App or Extension listing in the Chrome Web Store.
+Once you've created the Merchant account, it will be automatically associated with your Chrome App or Extension listing in the Chrome Web Store.

 ### Creating and Managing your virtual goods {: #create-digital-goods }